findkit/findkit/packages/docs/docs/intro.md

 1. Cloud hosted website crawler which is managed using our CLI tool
 2. CORs compatible API endpoint for making search requests
-3. Hot linkable / npm installable Javascript UI-library
+3. Hot linkable / npm installable open source Javascript UI-library

 There is also an optional [WordPress Plugin](https://github.com/findkit/wp-findkit) for WordPress users but Findkit